SalvaBi4Group/image/translations.md

 The process for updating, which live under [/war/resources](https://github.com/jgraph/draw.io/tree/master/war/resources) is:

 - In Google Sheets invoke File->Download As->.tsv (tab separated)
-- put the .tsv file in the resources directory and run the [properties generation code](https://github.com/jgraph/draw.io/blob/master/etc/build/PropGen.java), selecting that file as the source.
+- Put the .tsv file in the resources directory and run the [properties generation code](https://github.com/jgraph/draw.io/blob/master/etc/build/PropGen.java), selecting that file as the source.
+- Remember to delete the .tsv afterwards, that doesn't live in source control.